vijaycd/CarND-Project4/README.md

 # CarND-Project4
 Self-driving Car - Advanced Lane Detection
-To run the code (dev in progress), download and execute on a command line (assuming you have all Py pkgs installed, Open CV, Numpy, Matplotlib).
+To run the code (dev in progress), download and execute on a command line (assuming you have all Py pkgs installed, Open CV2, Numpy, Matplotlib).

-python p492v.py -d 1
+python p493v.py -d 1

 The menu shown upon execution is: